informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 creative users to create new initial states (using the `addObject` command) which are then stored in files, while the initial states corresonding to the standard levels that are shipped with the game are stored in `final` attributes of the `Game` class.
-In this case, we need to address the question of how the same game initialisation code can use two different sources.
+In this case, we need to address the question of how the same game initialisation code can use two different sources [^11].

 [^10]: A good solution would be another use of a
 [Java Record](https://docs.oracle.com/en/java/javase/17/language/records.html),